Burgestrand/spotify/README.markdown

 Known supporting libraries:

-- [Hallon](https://github.com/Burgestrand/Hallon), the original.
-Currently Hallon is simply a more convenient Spotify gem, written on top of the Spotify gem.
-It is diverging from its previous path, now towards a more focused and opinionated framework.
-If you’re unsure of what to use, start with the Hallon gem!
+- [Hallon](https://github.com/Burgestrand/Hallon).
+Hallon attempted to be a one-gem-does-all, at a higher abstraction level than the Spotify gem.
+It features a slightly more convenient API for certain things, and requires no ruby FFI knowledge, but it is not really an expert on any use case.

-Do not let this stop you!
-Despite my harsh words the Spotify API is well suited for experimentation, and it can be awfully fun to play with.
-If you need any assitance feel free to post a message on the mailing list: [ruby-hallon@googlegroups.com][] (<https://groups.google.com/d/forum/ruby-hallon>).
+The Spotify API is well suited for experimentation, and it can be awfully fun to play with.
+The examples/ directory contains example code for achieving certain tasks with the Spotify gem.

+If you need any assitance feel free to post a message on the mailing list: [ruby-hallon@googlegroups.com][].

 Manually installing libspotify
 ------------------------------